Application deadline: 2021-09-30 or until the vacancy is filled

 We especially encourage applications by candidates from diverse groups; all are welcome in our team.

-Are you passionate about data, the Web, and interested in working on decentralized knowledge graph technologies?
+Are you passionate about the Web and interested in working on decentralized knowledge graph technologies?

 Join our team to work on the next phase of the Web!

-you can contribute to bringing knowledge graphs to the masses by tackling knowledge graph generation’s most pressing challenges.
+you can contribute to the Solid ecosystem by tackling some of the most pressing challenges,

-Read more about our work on Knowledge Construction here:
+Read more about our work on Solid here:

 - Degree: Master’s degree in Computer Science, Engineering, Informatics, ICT or related field